 Data mapping is the process of sending data from a data layer variable to the corresponding parameter in the vendor tag.
 This is necessary to accommodate the varied naming conventions adopted by each vendor for the data they collect.
 A data mapping specifies a data layer variable from a value is sourced and a vendor parameter to which the value is passed.

-For example, a vendor might collect page name information in a parameter named
+For example, a vendor may collect page name information in a parameter named

-pName but your data layer might store this value in a variable named
+pName, but your data layer may store this value in a variable named

 page_name.
 To send the value of